Collective bargaining agreement

 (Redirected from Basic Agreement)

 The Collective Bargaining Agreement (CBA) or Basic Agreement is the agreement between the Major League Baseball Players Association and Major League Baseball describing the rules of employment and the financial structure of the game.
-A copy of the current CBA can be downloaded from the Players Association web site .
+A copy of the last CBA can be downloaded from the Players Association web site .
 The first Basic Agreement was signed on February 21, 1968.

 - William B. Gould IV: Bargaining with Baseball: Labor Relations in an Age of Prosperous Turmoil, McFarland, Jefferson, NC, 2011.